FrankOnyiego/hotel_reservation/README.md

 ##### During the development of this project, we encountered several
 challenges: Graphics Integration:

-• Challenge: Displaying images of polygon shapes based on user input proved challenging due to
+>• Challenge: Displaying images of polygon shapes based on user input proved challenging due to

-• Resolution: We addressed this challenge by carefully organizing the image directory structure and
+>• Resolution: We addressed this challenge by carefully organizing the image directory structure and

-##### implemented for missing images.
+##### Implemented for missing images.
 Floating-PointPrecision:

-• Challenge: Floating-point precision issues arose during white-boxtesting, leading to test failures
+>• Challenge: Floating-point precision issues arose during white-boxtesting, leading to test failures

-• assertAlmostEqual method, ensuring a morejflexible comparison of floating-pointvalues with the
+>• assertAlmostEqual method, ensuring a morejflexible comparison of floating-pointvalues with the

 ## Conclusion